GgnDpSngh/ggndpsngh.github.io/_pages/about.md

 **For prospective PhD candidates**: Please apply to the <a href="https://grad.illinois.edu/admissions/apply">UIUC CS graduate program </a> and mention my name.
 I will get back to you if there is a good match.

-**For UIUC Master's Students Looking for a paid RA**: We currently do not have any openings.
+**For UIUC students looking for a paid RA**: We currently do not have any openings.

 <h2> News</h2>